Continental, Arizona: History

 In 1926, an Arkansas farmer named James B. Bull acquired a 160-acre plot in between Continental and Sahuraita.
-Naming it the Bull Farm, James raised alfalfa, vegetables, and grains until 1975.
-At its peak, Bull Farm was one of the largest in the area with its 6,150 acres.
-In 1939, the Bull Farm was used in the filming of The Westerner, starring Gary Cooper.
+Naming it the Bull Farms, James raised alfalfa, vegetables, and grains until 1975.
+At its peak, Bull Farms was one of the largest in the area with its 6,150 acres.
+In 1939, the Bull Farms was used in the filming of The Westerner, starring Gary Cooper.
 During World War II, in late 1944, the United States Army established a prisoner of war camp for German POWs next to the farm.
 Camp Continental, as it was called, was built to house 250 inmates and forty guards.
 Because of a labor shortage caused by the war, the prisoners were put to work in the nearby fields.
 Although very little is known about the history of the camp, on more than one occasion the American guards had to use billy clubs to "quell disorderly prisoners as they were prone to pro-Nazi uprisings."
-Nothing remains of the camp and in 1989 the site of the Bull Farm became the present-day Quail Creek retirement development center.
+Nothing remains of the camp and in 1989 the site of the Bull Farms became the present-day Quail Creek retirement development center.

 In 1948, R. Keith Walden relocated his Farmers Investment Company (FICO) from California to Arizona and purchased the Continental Farm to use as his headquarters.
 In the 1950s, Keith grew concerned that competition from synthetic fibers would threaten the cotton market and in 1965 he transitioned his farming operation to pecans as an alternative crop.
 Keith chose pecans because of their compatibility with the climate of the Sonoran Desert.
 FICO is still owned by the Walden family and their orchards combine to form the largest pecan grove in the world.